Parmesan Crusted Crushed Turnip Recipe

 Crushed (smashed) potatoes have been around for a while and now crushed Brussels sprouts are all the rage.
 So why not turnips?

 Let’s admit right off the bat that turnips are neither beautiful nor trendy.
 The saying “I didn’t just fall off the turnip truck,” associates turnips with stupidity and naiveté.
-However, turnips are a cruciferous vegetable packed with fiber and vitamin C. Healthline has more information on turnip nutrition that makes them a whole lot sexier.
+However, turnips are a cruciferous vegetable packed with fiber and vitamin C. Healthline has more information on turnip nutrition, making them much more sexy.

-Always one to push the envelope with vegetables, I created this technique with turnips.
-Parmesan Crusted Crushed Turnips take a little time but the overall technique is super easy.
-I think this recipe will change your mind about turnips!
+Always pushing the envelope with vegetables, I created this technique with turnips.
+Parmesan Crusted Crushed Turnips take a little time, but the overall technique is super easy.
+If you’re wondering what to do with turnips or don’t care for turnips, I think this recipe will change your mind!
 It:

 - Uses minimal, simple ingredients